Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 > Numbers in rows/columns must always be either ascending or descending.

-EXAMPLE: Say a row already has the cards "3" and "8".
-Then you may only place a higher number behind the "8", or a lower number before the "3".
-Because the sequence must stay ascending.

-If this isn't true for a sequence (which the expansions can cause), you **can't add a tile to that sequence**.
+If this already **isn't true** for a sequence (which the expansions can cause), you can't add a tile to that sequence.

 @TODO: IMAGE EXAMPLE